Theomat/theomat.github.io/teaching/alphago.md

 Here is a short presentation as a **5min read**, additional details of what is to be done are present at the end.

+## Why choose AlphaGo as a project?

+We will tackle this problem from an engineering perspective of having a problem to solve.
+We will implement the solution ourselves from **end-to-end**.
+As such this is very close to a R&D situation in a company.

+This is a nice item on your resume because everybody in the field knows about it, it's one of the biggest milestone of AI in the last 5 years.

+**All of the necessary concepts will be seen and studied in class.**
+This will increase your mastery of RL, MCTS and supervised learning.
+And finally it will help you master PyTorch if that is not already the case.

 ## So what is Go?

 ![go board](https://cdn.vox-cdn.com/thumbor/M2Oq9r-N4DM4TQEosAHTGzAtcIg=/0x0:2500x1667/1280x854/cdn.vox-cdn.com/uploads/chorus_image/image/49020255/akrales_160307_0970_a_0127.0.0.png)